microsoft/fhir-codegen/README.md

 The `generated` directory has static outputs for each of the supported versions of FHIR, in some of the supported languages.
 These files are used to validate changes to the core loading and parsing, but may be useful otherwise.

+# Build and Running From OCI (i.e. Docker) Images

+If you do not have .NET installed and wish to use the command-line utilities, you may instead build an OCI container to run it for you.
+The included [Dockerfile](./Dockerfile) has been tested with Docker Desktop but should work also with `buildah` and container runtimes such as `podman` and `cri-o`.
+To build your own image for your native CPU architecture:

+  `docker build -t <whatever>/fhir-codegen:latest .`

+Alternatively, to build and push for multiple CPU architectures,

+  `docker buildx build --platform linux/arm64,linux/amd64 --push -t <whatever>/fhir-codegen:latest .`

+The image is configured to run the CLI as its default entry point.
+To generate FHIR 4.0.1 TypeScript interfaces to a file on your _host_ computer's ./out directory, for example, simply pass the arguments as input to the container runtime, like so:

+  ``docker run -it --rm -v `pwd`/out:/out <whatever>/fhir-codegen:latest --load-r4 4.0.1 --language TypeScript --output-path /out``

+The above command binds an ./out directory (within your current working directory) to the output directory of fhir-codegen-cli running within the container, so you output will persist after the container exits and is removed.

 # Contributing